nezaboodka/reactronic/README.md

   - `cancelAndWaitPrevious` - cancel previous call in favor of recent one (but wait until canceling is completed)
   - `runSideBySide` - multiple simultaneous calls are allowed.

-**Monitor** is an object that maintains status of running functions, which it is attached to.
-A single monitor object can be shared between multiple transactional, reactive, and cached functions, thus maintaining consolidated status for all of them (busy, workers, etc).
+**Indicator** is an object that maintains status of running functions, which it is attached to.
+A single indicator object can be shared between multiple transactional, reactive, and cached functions, thus maintaining consolidated status for all of them (busy, workers, etc).